 A placement through the North Zone Registered Nurse/Registered Psychiatric Nurse (RN/RPN) Locum Program is an exciting opportunity to diversify your knowledge and explore northern Alberta.
-Alberta Health Services (AHS) and the United Nurses of Alberta (UNA) have a unique agreement that provides nurses a chance to gain experience in a variety of practice settings including Acute Care, Emergency, Intensive Care, Operating Room, Obstetrics, Pediatrics, Continuing Care, Home Care, Public Health and Psychiatry by matching nurses with northern Alberta communities based on your experience, availability, and location preferences.
+Alberta Health Services (AHS) and the United Nurses of Alberta (UNA) have a unique agreement that provides nurses a chance to gain experience in a variety of practice settings including Acute Care, Emergency, Intensive Care, Operating Room, Obstetrics, Pediatrics, Continuing Care, Home Care, Public Health and Psychiatry by matching nurses with northern Alberta communities based on their experience, availability, and location preferences.

 “I have always worked in big hospitals and was very specialized.
 When I came as a locum it’s a totally different way of nursing.
-You really get to know your patients, the community and different cultures from around the world.
-You develop really nice relationships that way.” - Barb, completed various locums.
+You really get to know your patients, the community and different cultures from around the world.” - Barb, completed various locums

 Aside from the benefit of working within a broad inter-professional team, RNs and RPNs are able to work to their full scope of practice, treating patients throughout the continuum of care.
 Being part of the locum program also offers various financial incentives, including:

 The extra-long summer days deliver ample opportunity to enjoy the outdoors: hiking, biking, and riding horseback or ATVs along thousands of kilometres of trails, or enjoy fishing, swimming, or paddling along northern waterways.
 Winter sports are also hugely popular and locals enjoy skiing, skating, ice-fishing or snowmobiling through the varied terrain.
 From prairie grasslands to dense boreal forest, you’ll find yourself immersed in communities with unique cultures that are all their own.

-You may be eligible to participate in this program if you:
+You are eligible to participate this program if you:

 You are not required to make a maximum time commitment in order to participate in the program, but there is a minimum assignment of 3 weeks.
 While on a locum placement, your shift hours and shift rotation cycle will follow the existing collective agreement.
 While the length of assignment can vary depending upon site need, the average length is approximately six weeks.